cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 lingo).
 "A database", in Datomic terms, is an immutable value representing some subset of the facts in your database.
 Typically, you will use the view provided by `(d/db conn)`, which is a compressed view of the current state of your database.
-It's compressed because facts that have been overwritten are excluded from it.

 Representing the database with an immutable value allows all your read operations to become pure.
-For instance, consider the following function:
+As an example, consider the following function:

 ```clj
 (defn tenant?